alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 Furthermore, many GNNs can be prone to over-smoothing, where node embeddings become indistinguishable after multiple message-passing layers.
 This makes long-range dependencies difficult to capture, and can limit the effectiveness of GNNs in environments with large or complex graphs.

+Presently, there is a lack of standardised support for graph-based environments and GNN-based policies in popular RL libraries and frameworks.
+While libraries such as PyTorch Geometric <d-cite key="fey2019fast"></d-cite> and Deep Graph Library <d-cite key="wang2019deep"></d-cite> provide implementations of various GNN architectures, integrating these with RL frameworks such as Stable Baselines3 <d-cite key="raffin2021stable"></d-cite> or RLlib <d-cite key="liang2018rllib"></d-cite> can be non-trivial.
+Improved support for graph-based RL in these libraries would facilitate further research and development in this area.
+In addition, standardised benchmarks and evaluation protocols for GNN-based RL methods would help to compare different approaches and identify best practices.

 ## Implementation Example

 ## Conclusion

+GNNs offer a powerful approach for modelling policies in RL settings, enabling capabilities such as permutation invariance, variable action spaces, and size generalisation.
+By representing the environment as a graph, we can leverage the strengths of GNNs to tackle complex RL problems that are difficult to solve with traditional deep learning architectures.
+While there are still challenges and open questions to be addressed, the integration of GNNs into RL holds great promise for advancing the field and unlocking new applications.
+Looking forward, we hope to see more research exploring the application of GNNs in policy networks, as well as improved support for graph-based RL in popular libraries and frameworks.